jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

     - Pirate Captains have an alliance and some magic capabilities to assist them
   - Begins to talk of the Fresh Merchant Princes of Bel-Chult and not to make trouble in their neighborhood.
     - There is a black market but if we're caught the consequences could be dire.
 Typically, you'll be thrown into Executioners Run which is a gauntlet viewed as a kind of sport.
 You have to make it from one end to the other fighting off beasts or it's yo, holmes smell you later.
-    - 7 Merchant Princes, each with a different trade good who live in the north of the city in the Merchants Ward.
+    - **7 Merchant Princes**, each with a different trade good who live in the north of the city in the Merchants Ward.
 If we want an audience with them we can head to the Golden Throne (number 1's only).
-      - Ekene-Afa: Weapons, Shields, modes of Transportation like canoes and such.
+      1. **Ekene-Afa**: Weapons, Shields, modes of Transportation like canoes and such.
-      - Ifan Talro’a: Beasts for purchase.
+      2. **Ifan Talro’a**: Beasts for purchase.
-      - Jessamine: Sanctioned murders and assassinations.
+      3. **Jessamine:** Sanctioned murders and assassinations.
 Don't see them often because if you survive an assassination you can pay a higher price to assassinate the other party.
 Knows of poisons/other ways to take care of people.
-      - Jobal: Don't cross Jobal, the wilderness guide, he seems to be a dick.
+      4. **Jobal**: Don't cross Jobal, the wilderness guide, he seems to be a dick.
 But he can provide guides when going through the wilderness of Chult.
-      - Kwayothé: Wine, ale, rain catchers (reduce risk of drinking infected water), bug spray's, etc. that can help throughout the journey.
+      5. **Kwayothé**: Wine, ale, rain catchers (reduce risk of drinking infected water), bug spray's, etc. that can help throughout the journey.
 Help fight off throat leaches and other nasty things.
 Tej is the honey brew of choice in Chult.
-      - Wakanga O’tamu: Magic and lore, potions, always interested in discovering about the magical aspects of Chult.
+      6. **Wakanga O’tamu**: Magic and lore, potions, always interested in discovering about the magical aspects of Chult.
-      - Zhanthi: Friend of Zyndar who deals in Gems, jewelry, clothes and armor.
+      7. **Zhanthi**: Friend of Zyndar who deals in Gems, jewelry, clothes and armor.
         - Tells armored members in party to perhaps lighten their armor to reduce the risk of dehydration.
   - Tell Zyndar that we're here to stop the Death Curse.
-  - Zyndar gives information about Chult's history
-    - Previously a noble settlement based on Gold, overthrown by Foreign Power which was then taken over by the Merchant Princes.
-Now, the have monopoly's across Chult
+  - Zyndar gives information about Chult's history: Previously a noble settlement based on Gold, overthrown by Foreign Power which was then taken over by the Merchant Princes.
+Now, they have monopoly's across Chult.
-  - Water seems to be pretty important, whether it's safe to drink, dehydration, etc. no Gatorade just H20.
+  - **Water seems to be pretty important**, whether it's safe to drink, dehydration, etc. no Gatorade just H20.
-  - Gives us some flyers/handouts on guides (available in the journal tab in VTT) to help assist us on the journey.
+  - Gives us some flyers/handouts on guides (_available in the journal tab in VTT_) to help assist us on the journey.
 They are all employed by Jobal except for River Mist and Flask of Wine.
-    - Azaka Stormfang: 5 gold pieces per day, upfront 30 day payment.
+    - **Azaka Stormfang**: 5 gold pieces per day, upfront 30 day payment.
 Can get around payment by helping her with a personal task.
 Fighter that is good in battle and one of Jobal's most popular guides.
-    - Eku: 5 gold pieces per day, upfront 30 day payment.
+    - **Eku**: 5 gold pieces per day, upfront 30 day payment.
 Wants to do good in the world and rid the jungle of evil.
 Pays a portion to Jobal and the rest she donates to the church.
-    - Faroul and Gondolo: Just nah, I mean, look at them.
+    - **Faroul and Gondolo**: Just nah, I mean, look at them.
-    - Hew Hackinstone: Tough dwarf, seent all parts of Chult and had his arm bitten off by a dragon
+    - **Hew Hackinstone**: Tough dwarf, seent all parts of Chult and had his arm bitten off by a dragon
-    - Qawasha and Kupalué: Gawasha, druid member of the Emerald Enclave.
+    - **Qawasha and Kupalué**: Gawasha, druid member of the Emerald Enclave.
 Vegepymy companion with experience in local flora and fauna.
 5 gold pieces per day but this can be negotiated if we help destroy any undead we encounter.
 Blessing of chwingwa spirits that watch over the sacred land.
-    - River Mist and Flask of Wine: May put us on the wrong side of Jabol if we go with them
+    - **River Mist and Flask of Wine**: May put us on the wrong side of Jabol if we go with them
-    - Salida: Talks mad smack about everyone, potential Dwarf racist
+    - **Salida**: Talks mad smack about everyone, potential Dwarf racist
-    - Shago: Member of the Flaming Fist, seems pretty sketchy
+    - **Shago**: Member of the Flaming Fist, seems pretty sketchy
-  - Top 2 Guides: Eku, Qawasha and Kupalué
+  - **Top 2 Guides**: Eku, Qawasha and Kupalué
     - Eku typically at House of Repose
     - Qawasha and Kupalué Fort Beluarian known to live on the outskirts with his companion.
 Don't believe they are a part of the Flaming Fist
-  - Need to get charter from Flaming Fist to avoid catching a Flaming Fist during our travels.
+  - **Need to get charter from Flaming Fist to avoid catching a Flaming Fist during our travels.**

 ### Exploring the Port
 - Head to market for supplies and other things.
 Portraits of dinosaurs and other Chult' people are all around the city highlighting it's history.
 Town people are v Arabian Nights in terms of dress so it's like Gladiator met Indiana Jones.
 - City well equipped to deal with rain.
 Every building has drains to fill buckets, fountains and wheels to make use of the rainfall, deluges, etc.
 - Pack of lizards with riders come through the city streets but people aren't too concerned initially.
   - One lizard, Deinonychus, bucks their rider Makao off and combat begins.
 Makao, the rider, is still alive and is about to be attacked by the lizard.
+Finna become the [F'n Lizard King](https://www.youtube.com/watch?v=SzgG94Tz2Ak).
   - The party tries to reason/animal handle the lizard but it's not having none of it.
 Luckily, the lizard gets totally netted by Virra.
-  - NOTE: If a creature takes an opportunity attack during their turn for another member of the party then  they cannot do so afterwards
+  - **NOTE**: If a creature takes an opportunity attack during their turn for another member of the party then  they cannot do so afterwards
   - Lizard breaks free of the net and starts to run away but we stop it and get it bloodied so the lizard lays on the cobblestone.
   - Guards come over and say to get away but Makao says it will be fine and he'll return the lizard to the training pit.
 Notices that a jewel is missing from the lizard (maybe helps to control them?) but seems to be fine now so they let us go.
   - Makao says he started training a month ago and thought the beast was ready but clearly was not.